google/moriarty/docs/getting_started.md

 For custom types, the constraints are custom made for the type.
 For example, a billing account could be a "privileged" account or a "large" account.
-The meaning of those is very situation specific, but should make sense in the context of that billing account class.
+The meaning of those is very situation-specific, but should make sense in the context of that billing account class.

 With Moriarty, you convey all constraints using a builder-like syntax: